Manage access to Amazon Q Developer with policies

 The information on this page pertains to accessing Amazon Q Developer.
 For information about managing access to Amazon Q Business, see Identity-based policy examples for Amazon Q Business in the Amazon Q Business User Guide.

-The policies and examples in this topic are specific to Amazon Q in the AWS Management Console, AWS Console Mobile Application, AWS website, AWS Documentation, AWS Chatbot, and in IDEs.
+The policies and examples in this topic are specific to Amazon Q in the AWS Management Console, AWS Console Mobile Application, AWS website, AWS Documentation, and AWS Chatbot.
 Other services integrated with Amazon Q might require different policies or settings.
+End users of Amazon Q in third-party IDEs are not required to use IAM policies.
 For more information, see the documentation for the service that contains an Amazon Q feature or integration.

 By default, users and roles don't have permission to use Amazon Q. IAM administrators can manage access to Amazon Q Developer and its features by granting permissions to IAM identities.